[4 MIN READ]

-- Learn about the eight common food allergens in the U.S.
+Learn about the eight most common food allergens in the U.S.

-Food allergies and intolerances affect people’s quality of life because there’s a constant chance of accidental exposure to the wrong foods.
+Food allergies and intolerances affect people’s quality of life due to a constant chance of accidental exposure to the wrong foods.
 Though researchers with the National Institute of Allergy and Infectious Diseases (NIAID) have found several risk factors for developing food allergies, scientists have not yet found a reason why they seem to be on the rise.
-Certain factors may include pollution, dietary changes, food processing and the environment.
+Possible factors may include pollution, dietary changes, food processing and the environment.

 What is a food allergy?